samiamlabs/minireach_docs/source/care_and_feeding.rst

 .. warning::

-   When the lab supply is connected to the battery, there mey be a spark even if the supply is turned off because of the output capacitor on the supply.
+   When the lab supply is connected to the battery, there may be a spark even if the supply is turned off because of the output capacitor on the supply.